What is an arm lift (brachioplasty)?

 What is involved in recovery?

 Recovery may include some mild discomfort right after the procedure.
-It is normal for some swelling and bruising to occur, with most swelling peaking two to three days after your arm lift and subsiding within two weeks.
+It is normal for some swelling and bruising to occur, with most swelling peaking two to three days after your arm lift surgery and subsiding within two weeks.
 By elevating your arm with pillows you can reduce swelling and increase comfort during recovery.
+View our arm lift before and after photos to see results from actual patients.

 Is an arm lift/brachioplasty safe?